-Hong Kong journalist missing after reporting trip to China, report says
+Hong Kong journalist reported missing after trip to China

 Andrei “Pinkov” Chang, a Chinese military expert who knew Chan professionally, wrote in a public Facebook post that Chan was always “very polite” and would respond to his messages but had stopped doing so in November.

+The Hong Kong Journalists Association said in a statement on Friday that it “is deeply concerned for Minnie’s safety” and it is requesting more information from the Post.

-China was the world’s worst jailer of journalists last year after Iran, according to the Committee to Protect Journalists, with at least 43 in custody in December of that year.
+China was the world’s worst jailer of journalists last year after Iran, according to the Committee to Protect Journalists, with at least 43 reporters in custody in December of that year.

 Chinese police can detain a suspect for up to 37 days before making an official arrest, after which time the suspect can be detained for a further 13.5 months before formal charges are made by prosecutors, according to a Canadian travel advisory.

-China’s courts, which are under the control of the ruling communist party, have a nearly 100 percent conviction rate for those who go on trial.
+China’s courts, which are under the control of the ruling Communist Party, have a nearly 100 percent conviction rate for those who go on trial.